Deceptive Labels – is the food Organic?

 What does it mean?
 The fat in the dairy products are removed via a centrifuge and thus the fat is separated out.
 This will, however, make the food bland and thus they will put in the additives such as sugar, flour or other substances.
 Fat free will usually mean they’ve added a lot of sugar.
 See our article – Low Fat Foods

 Diet Soda ingredients may surprise you.
-Then there is also the many ways that sugar is put in products – Sneaky Hidden Ways to Make Sugar Look Healthy
+Then there are also the many ways that sugar is put in products – Sneaky Hidden Ways to Make Sugar Look Healthy

 Gluten-Free